dlink/card_hand/README.md

 "Yes, great - but now do it with less code."

 That stuck with me.
 So, here many years later, I took a new stab at it for fun.

+card_hand_oo.py is an Object Oriented version.

+12/30/2023

+* Converted to python3